saras2558/sep11-freedom-project/README.md

 The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a 3D heart.
+This blog will walk through my process of independently studying X in order to make X.

 ## Links